You can do a lot on just a weekend in Nashville.

 Check Out the Nashville Farmers Market

 The Nashville Farmers’ Market is open every day of the year and features locally-grown produce, meat, flowers, and artisan goods.
 The market also has several restaurants, including one that serves wood-fired pizza.
+One of the many fun facts about pizza.

 Tennessee State Capitol